Prof-M-s-Classroom/programming-assignment-2-GillzV/README.md

 ## **9. Edge Cases & Testing**
 (Describe at least one edge case you tested and its outcome.)

+    I tested the scenario where I keep running until I trip and then I end up dying from exhaustion.
+Which is one of the leaf notes so it ran succesffully.

 Example:
 > I tested a scenario where the player reaches a dead-end (leaf node) and ensured the program correctly ends the game.